Automatic Generation of Chinese Short Product Titles for Mobile Display: Experiments

 \subsection{Implementation Details}

 We pre-train word embeddings used in our model on the whole product titles data plus an extra corpus called ``E-commerce Product Recommended Reason'', which is written by online merchants and is also extracted from YouHaoHuo (\secref{sec:data}).
-We use the Word2vec \cite{mikolov2013efficient,mikolov2013distributed} CBOW model with context window size $5$, negative sampling size $5$, iteration steps $5$ and hierarchical softmax $1$.
+We use the Word2vec \cite{mikolov2013distributed} CBOW model with context window size $5$, negative sampling size $5$, iteration steps $5$ and hierarchical softmax $1$.
 The size of pre-trained word embeddings is set to $200$.
 For Out-Of-Vocabulary (OOV) words, embeddings are initialized as zero.
 All embeddings are updated during training.
 For recurrent neural network component in our system, we used a two-layers LSTM network with unit size $512$.
 All product titles are padded to a maximum sentence length of $15$.
 We perform a mini-batch cross-entropy loss training with a batch size of $128$ sentences for $10$ training epochs.
 We use Adam optimizer, and the learning rate is initialized with $0.01$.